GonzalezFJR/AutoAstroGuia/README.md

 Use the Android app: "BlueTooth Serial Controler"
 For the GPS sharing, use the Android app: "Share GPS"

+To activate the bluetooth listening, run:

+    sudo rfcomm watch hci0

+That creates a connection to /dev/rfcomm0
+To start at boot, add the commands in:

+    sudo vi /etc/rc.local

 # AutoAstroGuia
 Software for the auto-astroguide project.